zaiisao/Documentation/en/Video/start_call_web.md

 This guide shows you how to build a simple web app with the Agora Web SDK.
 We recommend going through it to familiarize yourself with the core methods.

 <div class="alert warning">Due to security limits on HTTP addresses except 127.0.0.1, Agora Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
 Do not deploy your project over HTTP.</div>

+## Video tutorial

+The following video demonstrates how to build an app that implements the Agora video call from scratch.

+<video src="https://web-cdn.agora.io/docs-files/1582790845065" poster="https://web-cdn.agora.io/docs-files/1582790881579"  controls width = 100% height = auto>Your browser does not support the <code>video</code> tag.</video>

 ## Sample project